 In 2014, the national community solar market experienced a notable growth spurt as more states, utilities, and communities started turning to community solar as a way to enable multiple customers to access and share the benefits of a single solar project.
 The state of Illinois, however, continued to lack both a statewide community solar policy and voluntary utility programs.

-Recognizing the opportunity and potential to expand solar access through community solar—especially in the county’s densely-populated urban environment—Illinois’ Cook County partnered with the City of Chicago, Elevate Energy, the Environmental Law and Policy Center, the local investor-owned utility ComEd, and technical consultant West Monroe Partners to overcome the education, information, and market barriers to community solar and demonstrate replicable community solar models through pilot projects within the county.
+Recognizing the opportunity and potential to expand solar access through community solar—especially in densely-populated urban environments—Cook County, Illinois partnered with the City of Chicago, Elevate Energy, the Environmental Law and Policy Center, the local investor-owned utility ComEd, and technical consultant West Monroe Partners to overcome the education, information, and market barriers to community solar and demonstrate replicable community solar models through pilot projects in the county.

-Through the engagement of and outreach to more than 175 local stakeholders, the development of innovative tools, the identification of best practices, and robust analyses of costs and benefits, Cook County has served as a catalyst for long-term community solar success throughout Illinois by building a strong foundation upon which the state’s newly enabled community solar market can grow.
-In the fall of 2016, the Illinois Legislature passed the Future Energy Jobs Act, which includes a community solar framework—informed by lessons from the Cook County SMP project—that will set the stage for long-term community solar growth.
-The tools developed through this project can, and are intended to, be adapted for use by other communities throughout the state interested in developing community solar in the near term.
+Through the engagement of more than 175 local stakeholders, the development of innovative tools, the identification of best practices, and the robust analysis of costs and benefits, Cook County has served as a catalyst for long-term community solar success throughout Illinois by building a strong foundation upon which the state’s newly enabled community solar market can grow.
+In the end of 2016, the Illinois Legislature passed the Future Energy Jobs Act (SB 2814), which includes a community solar framework—informed by lessons from the Cook County SMP project—that will set the stage for long-term community solar growth.
+The tools developed through this project are intended to be adapted for use by other communities throughout the state interested in developing community solar in the near term.

 This report details the state of community solar in Cook County in June 2015.
 Despite growing interest, the research found no community solar projects installed in Cook County.